Self-Supervised Learning of Graph Representations for Network Intrusion Detection: Ablation Studies

 \subsection{Effect of Neighborhood Size}

 We explored various neighborhood sizes during the initial development phase, as this choice directly impacts both model performance and computational cost.
 To rigorously validate our design, we conducted an ablation study comparing 1-hop, 2-hop, and 3-hop variants of \acronym under identical experimental conditions.

+As shown in Table~\ref{tab:ablation-neighborhood}, the 1-hop configuration delivers the most consistent performance.
+On both NF-UNSW-NB15-v3 and NF-CSE-CIC-IDS2018-v3, the 1-hop baseline outperforms deeper configurations in both PR-AUC and Macro F1.
+While increasing the receptive field to 2 or 3 hops yields marginal improvements on the v2 versions of these datasets, it does not provide a universal benefit and actually degrades performance on the v3 benchmarks.

-As shown in Table~\ref{tab:ablation-neighborhood}, increasing the number of hops did not consistently improve performance, while substantially increasing training and inference runtime by up to $3\times$ and, on average, using 24\% more memory.
-This not only makes extensive hyperparameter tuning impractical but also negatively impacts real-time latency, a critical aspect of intrusion detection.
+Crucially, expanding the neighborhood substantially increases training and inference runtime by up to $3\times$ and, on average, consumes 29\% more memory.
+Although the multi-hop configurations demonstrate that our architecture can effectively aggregate distant information without suffering from severe over-smoothing, the mixed performance gains are insufficient to justify the added latency.
+Consequently, we maintain the 1-hop neighborhood as the most effective and efficient default for real-time intrusion detection.

-The results show that the 1-hop configuration delivers strong and stable performance across all datasets.
-While the 3-hop variant scores slightly higher on NF-CSE-CIC-IDS2018-v3, the difference is not statistically significant.
-On other datasets, larger neighborhoods lead to degraded or less stable performance, suggesting that increasing the receptive field may introduce noise from distant, less relevant nodes, thereby diluting local information.
-Given the added computational overhead, these results support our choice of a 1-hop neighborhood as an effective and efficient default.
-Our implementation, however, supports arbitrary $n$-hop configurations.